maxh/maxheinritz.com/_posts/2025-05-26-the-primacy-of-the-mind.md

 ## Practical value

 The value of the materialist view is its power to explain and predict our lived experience.
 Explain: Why are you tired?
-You didn’t get enough sleep and your brain is physiologically unwell.
-Predict: Didn’t sleep last night?
+You didn't get enough sleep and your brain is physiologically unwell.
+Predict: Didn't sleep last night?
 In the coming hours you may feel tired.
 Science, culture, the economy – everything is built on this materialist understanding, to great effect.

 The value of the primacy view is different: its power is to illuminate the distinction between consciousness and its contents, and the liberation to be found in that recognition.